 We have incurred substantial losses since our inception, and we expect to continue to incur additional losses for the next several years.
-For the nine months ended September 30, 2017, we had a net loss of \$12.5 million.
-We believe that current cash on hand, will be sufficient to fund operations into the first quarter of 2018.
+For the six months ended June 30, 2017, we had a net loss of \$9.2 million.
+From our inception through June 30, 2017, we had an accumulated deficit of \$142.5 million.
+We completed a number of financings in 2017 and 2016, including the July 2017 Public Offering, a private investment in public equity, or PIPE, in May and June to members of management, employees and accredited investors, including MGHIF and jVen Capital, and an at-the-market, or ATM, public offering commenced in September 2016.
+The net proceeds from such financings were approximately \$25.8 million.
+As of June 30, 2017, the Company has raised \$7.8 million in aggregate gross proceeds through the ATM.
+We expect to raise additional funds through capital transactions in 2017.
+We believe that current cash on hand, plus the bridge financing, excluding any additional bridge financings, other financings, or further cash conservation measures will be sufficient to fund operations until the first quarter 2018.
 In the event we are unable to successfully raise sufficient capital prior to such time, we will not have sufficient cash flows and liquidity to finance our business operations as currently contemplated.
 Accordingly, in such circumstances we would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until we are able to obtain sufficient financing.
 We have no committed sources of capital and may find it difficult to raise money on terms favorable to us or at all.
 The failure to obtain sufficient capital to support our operations would have an adverse effect on our business, financial condition and results of operations.